-5-1.5.1 Special Erection Equipment: Prior to its use, ensure that the Specialty Engineer personally inspects the special erection equipment and certifies to the Engineer in writing that the equipment has been fabricated in accordance with the submitted drawings and calculations.
-In addition, after assembly, ensure that the Specialty Engineer observes the equipment in use and certifies to the Engineer in writing that it is being used as intended and in accordance with the submitted drawings and calculations.
-In each case, ensure that the Specialty Engineer also signs and seals the letter of certification.
+5-1.5.1 Special Erection Equipment: Prior to its use, ensure that the Specialty Engineer personally inspects the special erection equipment and submits a written certification certifies to the Engineer in writing that the equipment has been fabricated in accordance with the submitted drawings and calculations.
+In addition, after assembly, ensure that the Specialty Engineer observes the equipment in use and submits a written certification certifies to the Engineer in writing that itsuch equipment is being used as intended and in accordance with the submitted drawings and calculations.
+In each case, ensure that the Specialty Engineer also will signs and seals the letter of certification.

 5-1.5.2 Falsework and Shoring Requiring Shop Drawings: After its erection or installation but prior to the application of any superimposed load, ensure that a Specialty Engineer or a designee inspects the falsework and certifies to the Engineer in writing that the falsework has been constructed in accordance with the materials and details shown on the submitted drawings and calculations.
-Ensure that the Specialty Engineer also signs and seals the letter of certification.
+Ensure that the The letter of certification will be signed and sealed by the Specialty Engineer also signs and seals the letter of certification.
 Where so directed in the shop drawings, ensure all welds are performed by welders qualified under AWS D1.5 for the type of weld being performed.

-5-1.5.3 Temporary Formwork: For Construction Affecting Public Safety and for Major and Unusual Structures, prior to the placement of any concrete, ensure that a Specialty Engineer or a designee inspects the formwork and certifies to the Engineer in writing that the formwork has been constructed to safely withstand the superimposed loads to which it will be subjected.
+5-1.5.3 Temporary Formwork: For Construction Affecting Public Safety and for Major and Unusual Structures, prior to the placement of any concrete, ensure that a Specialty Engineer or a designee inspects the formwork and certifies to the submits a written certification to the Engineer in writing that the formwork has been constructed to safely withstand the superimposed loads to which it will be subjected.
 Ensure that the Specialty Engineer signs and seals the letter of certification.